Zen204/-my-ecornell-portfolio/README.md

-This is a Machine Learning project focusing on logistic regression model selection and evaluation The following tasks were completed in the implementation of this project:
+This is a Machine Learning project focusing on logistic regression model selection and evaluation.
+The following tasks were completed in the implementation of this project:

 1. Build DataFrame and Define the ML Problem